airladon/FigureOne/tutorials/2 - Collections/README.md

 # Example 2 - Collections

 This example shows a triangle and text in a collection.
-The collection is rotated, so both the triangle and text are also rotated..
+The collection is rotated, so both the triangle and text are also rotated.

 Open `index.html` in a browser to view example.